Create Self-Service Communities and Portals

 - Create a One-Stop Customer Experience: You can integrate business processes, including account balances and preferences, from Salesforce or other third-party systems so customers can find what they need without leaving the community.

 - Give Customers Access to More Knowledge: It takes just a few clicks in the Lightning Community Builder to take previously internal how-to guides and articles and push them to your customer community.
 Now, customers have access to all your support resources at their fingertips.

-- Provide Support the Way Customers Want It: Whether it’s posing a question in a community forum, starting a live chat, or formally logging a case with support, Service Cloud offers a full suite of service options that you can make available through your customer community.
-Bonus Tip: All service cases filed in the community will show up in Salesforce, so you can easily to track them and collect reports.
+- Provide Support the Way Customers Want It: Whether it’s posting a question in a community forum, starting a live chat, or formally logging a case with support, Service Cloud offers a full suite of service options that you can make available through your customer community.
+Bonus Tip: All service cases filed in the community will show up in Salesforce, so you can easily track them and collect reports.

 - Deliver Smarter FAQs: Rather than generic FAQs, Service Cloud makes it possible to surface the right article the first time.
 How?
 Salesforce Einstein uses the customer’s activity on the community to determine the most relevant discussions and articles to show them.

 Build Communities and Portals Using Lightning Community Builder